glurth/SerializableDictionary/README.md

 ### 2. SerializableDictionaryPropertyDrawerBase

 `SerializableDictionaryPropertyDrawerBase` is designed to provide a custom property drawer for `SerializableDictionary` in Unity, enabling easy modification of dictionary entries through the Unity Inspector.
+For this to work, you will need to derive a concrete variant of SerializableDictionary, with the [System.Serializable] attribute applied to it.

 #### Features